XMU-Kuangnan-Fang-Team/GENetLib/docs/source/main functions/scalar_ge.rst

 .. _scalarge-label:

-*G-E interaction analysis via deep leanring when the input X is scalar*
+*G-E interaction analysis via deep leanring when the input X is scalar.*

 Description
 ------------